Russian Meat Patties - Kotlety

 Step 1

-Cut the meat and onion into medium pieces to give them through the mincer.
+Cut the meat and onion into medium-sized pieces to pass them through the grinder.

 Russian Meat Patties - Kotlety - Step 1